-- you request the transfer; and either - you reasonably believe you face imminent harm from further violence if you stay in your unit, or - you were sexually assaulted on the premises during the 90 day period preceding the request for transfer records, a protection order, or other documentation by an attorney, medical professional or social service provider.
+- you request the transfer; and either - · you reasonably believe you face imminent harm from further violence if you stay in your unit, or - you were sexually assaulted on the premises during the 90 day period preceding the request for transfer

+However, landlords may require tenants to produce proof that they are a victim of domestic violence, sexual assault, stalking, or dating violence.
+Proof includes police reports or other police records, court records, a protection order, or other documentation by an attorney, medical professional or social service provider.
 Although not mandated by HUD, a landlord may require a tenant to use the prescribed HUD form-Form HUD-50066 for public housing and Section 8 vouchers or Form HUD-91060 for Project-Based Section 8 communities-to provide the requested documentation.
 If the tenant fails to provide the required proof, he or she can lose the protections VAWA provides.